Predictive Health Analytics

 Diving into Predictive Analysis for Healthcare

-With the advanced capabilities of R and Python, Periscope Data by Sisense allows teams to build and test predictive machine learning models from their historical data.
+With the advanced capabilities of R and Python, Sisense for Cloud Data Teams allows teams to build and test predictive machine learning models from their historical data.
 Once the models are tested, data teams can plug in today’s data to get a better idea of how the same KPI will change in the future.

 Internally, health companies can use this type of modeling to forecast demand for medical supplies, staffing needs and more.
 Strategy can be adjusted based on the predictions and the results can be measured to refine the model even more.
 These changes can help a health company operate more efficiently while ensuring that patients are still fully supported in their times of need.